simonmichael/hledger/doc/RELEASING.md

 **finance repo**\
 The `hledger_finance` git repository, containing the hledger project's financial ledger.
 Usually checked out under the hledger repo as `finance/`. <https://github.com/simonmichael/hledger_finance>

-**master**\
+**main**\
-The branch named `master` in the hledger repo; the main line of hledger development.
+The branch named `main` in the hledger repo; the main line of hledger development.
 Pull requests are usually relative to this.

 **release&nbsp;branch**\
 Branches named `MA.JOR-branch` in the hledger repo, eg `1.25-branch`.
 Releases and release previews are always made from a release branch.